If you need to find articles, you can use the databases.

 If the library does not have the article that you need, you can order it through Interlibrary Loan.

-You can start your search for articles in Swoop Search, found on the library's home page.
+Start searching for articles in Swoop Search, found on the library's home page.

-You will see scholarly articles, articles from current magazines or newspapers, videos, definitons, and book reviews.
+Scholarly articles, articles from current magazines or newspapers, videos, definitons, and book reviews.

 Discover scholarly documents across the web with Google Scholar.
 Book chapters, conference papers, dissertations, patents, and reports are available.
 If logged into the UT Tyler library and if the item is available from the library, then it can be accessed and downloaded immediately.